 1 Introduction to DeepSeek

-At a high level, the roadmap centers on four pillars that distinguish DeepSeek from a standard Transformer: Multi-Head Latent Attention to ease attention’s speed and memory bottlenecks, a Mixture-of-Experts layer to expand capacity efficiently, Multi-Token Prediction to accelerate learning and inference, and FP8 quantization to push computational efficiency.
-These are complemented by an optimized training pipeline that overlaps workloads for high device utilization, and a multi-step post-training process that blends supervised fine-tuning, pure reinforcement learning, rejection sampling and self-labeling, and a final RL phase to cultivate strong reasoning.
-The chapter also highlights knowledge distillation, compressing a massive teacher into compact student models (spanning roughly 1.5B to 70B parameters) that retain much of the performance while remaining practical.
+At the core of DeepSeek’s leap are four technical pillars: Multi-Head Latent Attention (MLA) to relieve attention’s speed and memory bottlenecks, a Mixture-of-Experts (MoE) layer to expand capacity efficiently, Multi-Token Prediction (MTP) to accelerate learning and inference, and FP8 quantization to push compute and memory efficiency.
+These are complemented by an optimized training pipeline that overlaps tasks to maximize hardware utilization and a post-training recipe that layers reinforcement learning, rejection sampling, and fine-tuning to instill strong reasoning skills.
+The chapter also highlights DeepSeek-R1’s headline results—top-tier benchmark performance at markedly lower training cost—and the team’s commitment to democratization through open weights and distilled checkpoints from small (1.5B) to large (70B) models.

 A simple interaction with the DeepSeek chat interface.